Cray-HPE/hms-hbtd/TheoryOfOperation.md

 HBTD employs a periodic heartbeat audit.
 During this audit, all ETCD records are read in as a list.
-For each record, the heartbeat's time stamp is compared to the current time, and if either of the timeouts is exceeded, a notification is sent to HSM.
+For each record, the heartbeat's time stamp is compared to the current time, and if the warning or alert timeouts are exceeded, a notification is sent to HSM.

+The warning and alert timeouts can be changed on the fly using HBTD's */params* API.
+Using a PATCH operation, the values of *Errtime* and *Warntime* can be modified and will immediately become the new time measurement values.

 ### Dealing with HSM Communication Issues